Sununu nominates his lawyer to become AG

 Formella currently serves on the Portsmouth Zoning Board of Adjustment and has been on the boards of McGregor Memoral EMS in Durham and Rosie Riveters, a group working to encourage young girls to pursue STEM careers.

-In 2019, Formella was in the “40 under 40” class recognized by the New Hampshire Union Leader.
+In 2019, Formella was recognized by the Union Leader as one of New Hampshire's “40 Under Forty.”